 - Memory care: Built in 2008, our memory care community is its own single-story building with 38 private and semi-private apartments.
-The community offers an enclosed courtyard, as well as a secured professionally landscaped back yard overlooking the preserve.
+The community offers an enclosed courtyard, as well as a secure, professionally-landscaped back yard overlooking the preserve.
 Residents are free to wander outside – always supervised and always safe.

 Both buildings are located just across the parking lot from one another.
 Should their health decline, residents can easily transition from assisted living to memory care – without having to leave familiar surroundings, friends and staff.
 In addition, our unique environment allows couples to remain on the same campus together, even if one requires assisted living and the other, memory care.

 Right down the street is the Westfield Shopping Center, a major mall with over 100 different stores and restaurants.
 Provena St. Joseph Hospital is also close – an easy five-minute drive.
 And many medical offices are in the neighborhood.
-Plus downtown Joliet is just to our east, where residents occasionally take in performances at the Rialto Square Theater, as well as visit the Birdhaven Greenhouse and Conservatory, local museums and historic sites.
-Our ideal location gives residents the best of all worlds: views and access to the Rock Run County Preserve, with all the conveniences of urban living close by.
+Downtown Joliet is just to our east, where residents occasionally take in performances at the Rialto Square Theater, as well as visit the Birdhaven Greenhouse and Conservatory, local museums and historic sites.
+Our great location gives residents the best of both worlds; views and access to the Rock Run County Preserve, with all the conveniences of urban living close by.

 A Wonderful Selection

-Brookdale Joliet: Our assisted living community offers 100 studio, one-bedroom and two-bedroom apartments.
-Two non-related residents can also choose our Friendship Suite option, in which they share a one-bedroom, one-bath apartment – an affordable option for residents who may be looking for companionship and cost-savings.
+Our assisted living community offers 100 studio, one-bedroom and two-bedroom apartments.
+Two non-related residents can also choose our Friendship Suite option, in which they share an apartment – an affordable option for residents who may be looking for companionship and cost-savings.